Plan a Bangkok Airport layover when you next travel to Europe, China or Australia via Asia, to break up the long journey.

 Prestige: Annual Fee US$429 – unlimited free access to all airport lounges in the Priority Pass network.
 Guest visit fee US$32

-Then use the "FIND A LOUNGE" button and enter "Suvarnabhumi Airport" to see the available lounges and final pricing.
+Go to the Miracle website and then use the "FIND A LOUNGE" button and enter "Suvarnabhumi Airport" to see the available lounges and final pricing.

 Can I leave Bangkok Airport?